ahmadmsaadeh/GT/README.md

 6. **Local Partnership Integration:**
    - Integration with local nurseries, farms, and organizations to promote their products, services, and events.

+## API Documentation
+The API is fully documented using Postman.
+Access the documentation here.

 ## External API Integration